DR. DAVID A. JORDAN

 Since 2003, he has served as an Adjunct Professor at Clark University (Worcester, MA) in both the Graduate School of Management (GSOM) and the College of Professional Studies.
 His teaching has focused on Strategic Management; Public Policy & Administration; Strategic Marketing; Healthcare Management; and more recently on the emerging phenomenon of “Social Entrepreneurship.”
 In 2007, Clark University named Dr. Jordan its “social entrepreneur-in-residence”.

 Dr. Jordan’s current research interests include social entrepreneurship, future trends in healthcare policy, and leadership theory/application.
 He is a member of various national trade organizations including the American College of Healthcare Executives, and was elected (2006) as a delegate from Massachusetts to the National Nonprofit Congress.
 Dr. Jordan is on the Board of Corporators of the Greater Worcester Charitable Foundation.
 He is a member of the Board of Directors of the Massachusetts Council of Human Service Providers, the largest trade organization of health and human service organizations in Massachusetts, where he serves on the Executive Committee.
-Dr. Jordan was appointed to Massachusetts’ Governor Mitt Romney’s Transition Team (2002) to serve on the Health Committee representing the health and human services sector.
+Dr. Jordan was appointed to Massachusetts’ Governor Mitt Romney’s Transition Team (2002) and present Governor Charlie Baker's Transition Team (2015), to serve on the Health Committee representing the health and human services sector.
 He consults with organizations in Massachusetts and nationally in organizational analysis and strategic planning.